The Forgotten Witches of Goudhurst, Kent.

+Keen for community and fellowship I stepped into the village church.
+I was seeking peace — friends, maybe even sanctuary, as I'd converted from paganism to Christianity some decades previously.
 But something changed when I began to write.
-Not sermons.
-Not heresy.
-Just quiet truths — about the women who came before: the healers, the plant-workers, the ones who prayed with their hands and remembered things the world was told to forget.
+I did not write sermons, or heresy.
+Just quiet truths — about the women who came before: the healers, the plant-workers, the ones who prayed with their hands and remembered things the world had told them to forget.

 For years, I avoided the village.
 I kept my head down.
-I walked quietly.
-As if the word they had spoken over me had stuck to the soles of my feet.
+Walked quietly.
+As if the word they had spoken over me had stuck to the soles of my feet — 'Witch!'.

-And then, one winter's evening, I stood at my door, snow beneath my boots, and looked toward the church.
+And then, one winter’s evening, I stood at my door — snow beneath my boots — and looked towards the church.
 I remember thinking: If this were the seventeenth century, would they come for me with pitchforks?

 When fiction remembers what history buried…

-Cunning Woman began as a reckoning.
-After writing Old English Medical Remedies and A History of Women in Medicine, I thought I was done telling the story of England’s forgotten women.
-But after what happened here — after the whispers, the spiritual exile — I knew I had to write differently.
+My book Cunning Woman began as a reckoning.
+After writing Old English Medical Remedies and A History of Women in Medicine, I thought I was finished telling the stories of England’s forgotten women.
+But after what happened here — the whispers, the spiritual exile — I realised I had to write differently.

-I created Eden — a woman of faith and scholarship, haunted by grief and drawn to Goudhurst.
-In the novel, Eden discovers she is descended from the very woman accused of witchcraft.
+I created Eden, a woman of faith and scholarship, haunted by grief and drawn to Goudhurst.
+In the novel, Eden discovers she is descended from the very woman once accused of witchcraft.

 I thought it was fiction.
-Until I looked into my own family history — and found that my ancestors lived here in Goudhurst in the sixteenth century.
-Older than the trial.
-Older than the accusations.
-One of their graves still stands behind the church, upright, unmoving, looking out over the village that once tried to shame me into silence.
+Until I looked into my own family history — and found that my ancestors lived here, in Goudhurst in the sixteenth century and well into the nineteenth.
+One of their gravestones still stands behind the church — upright, unmoving, looking out over the village that once tried to shame me into silence.

 The bramble path home…